Squatting: South and East Asia

-Philippines

 After World War II many people were left homeless in the Philippines and they built makeshift houses called "barong-barong" on abandoned private land.
 The first mass eviction on record in Manila was 1951 and the largest was in late 1963 and early 1964 when 90,000 people were displaced.
 By 1978, there were estimated to be two million squatters in Manila, occupying 415 different locations.

-In the early 1980s, the squatter population grew and the government of Ferdinand Marcos made attempts to relocate squatters to low-cost housing projects.
-The sites were not prepared well, and moved people far away from their employment and social networks.
-Projects included the former Smokey Mountain landfill at Tondo, Taguig (BLISS Housing Project), and Rodriguez, Rizal.
+The number of squatters grew during the early 1980s, and attempts to relocate squatters to low-cost housing projects were made by the national government.
+The sites were not received well, as it moved people far away from their employment and social networks.
+Projects included the redevelopment of the former Smokey Mountain landfill in Tondo, the BLISS housing project in Taguig, and the establishment of Barangay Bagong Silang as a resettlement area for slum dwellers residing in Manila.
 Philippine law distinguishes between squatters who squat because of poverty and those who squat in hopes of getting a payment to leave the property.
 In 1982, Imelda Marcos referred to the latter group as "professional squatters [...] plain land-grabbers taking advantage of the compassionate society".
 Philippines-based media and journalists refer to squatters as "informal settlers".
 The Community Mortgage Program was set up in 1992, aiming to help low-income families transition from squatting to affordable housing.
 By 2001, around 106,000 families had found secure housing in over 800 separate communities.

-Turkey

-Gecekondu is a Turkish word meaning a house put up quickly without proper permissions, a squatter's house, and by extension, a shanty or shack.
-From the 1960s onwards, these settlements have provided a means of housing for poor workers and new migrants arriving in cities such as Ankara and Istanbul.
-From the 1980s onwards, property developers have upgraded many gecekondu areas.

-Shortly after the 2013 Gezi Park protests in Istanbul, Don Kişot (Don Quixote) was squatted in the Kadıköy district.
-It was stated to be the city's first occupied and self-managed social centre; Caferağa Mahalle Evi (community centre Caferağa), also in Kadıköy, was squatted soon afterwards and evicted in December 2014.
-A place was occupied in Beşiktaş district of Istanbul on March 18, 2014, and named Berkin Elvan Student House, after a 15-year-old boy who was shot during the Gezi protests and later died.
-Atopya was squatted in Ankara in June 2014 by anarchists, who claimed it was the city's first political squat.